TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 At this point, we can analyze the past commits of the dumped repository trying to find some information leakage.

-The `git log` command shows 4 differents commits:
+The `git log` command shows 4 different commits:

 <br />